Njmcq/iCloud-Control/README.md

 iCloud Control 1.3 is compatible with macOS 10.13 and above.
 Users who wish to use iCloud Control on 10.12 or below may do so with version 1.2 published by @Obbut, found at https://github.com/Obbut/iCloud-Control/releases

+## Known Issues
+### Disappearing Finder Extension
+**Issue:** Finder extensions icon may disappear after repeated use.

+**Workaround:** Open System Preferences > Extensions, and disable iCloud Control from the Added Extensions or Finder Extensions categories.
+Then open the Apple menu () > Force Quit (Command-Option-Escape) and relaunch the Finder.
+Then re-enable iCloud Control from System Preferences.

+**Resolution:** To be addressed in release 1.3.0.5

+---
+### Issue with 'Exclude selected item from iCloud' option
+**Issue:** 'Exclude selected item from iCloud' hides files and thus makes them inaccessible to the general user.

+**Workaround:** In the Finder, press Command-Shift-.(period).
+This will enable visibility of all hidden files and folders within the Finder.
+Open the directory of your missing file, right-click on the now-present file and select 'Get Info'.
+Change the file extension proceeding the file's name to remove the '.nosync' extension (but **DO NOT** remove any other extension, such as _.png_, _.jpg_, _.pdf_, etc)

+**Resolution:** To be addressed in release 1.3.0.5 with better transparency to the user, and an option to restore any files which are kept as '.nosync'

 ## License

 iCloud Control is licensed under the MIT license.
 In addition to the restrictions placed by the MIT license, **you are not permitted and will not get permission to list iCloud Control or any derivative work on software catalogue websites like Mac Informer or MacUpdate.**